TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

   - Create presentation for design choices
   - Record presentation for 2 design choices
   - Compile submission
+- Code Chats window
+  - Complete Backend integration with database
+  - Integrated Backend with Frontend
+  - Improve and implement UI (advanced)
+- Code Sessions data
+  - Standardize Session Data To Be Used On All Routes
+  - Remove Local Storage Use
+- Create Display Profile page
+  - Redesign and code UI
+  - Code backend integration with database
+- Better Navbar UI
+  - Fix positioning issues
+- Statically host app on AWS

 ## Accomplishments - `All Tasks Completed Unless Specified`